HechenZ123/Missing-Data-Analysis-Penguins-Dataset/README.md

 ## Overview

-This repo provides an analysis to to investigate into the missing values in the data set pertaining to penguins from 2007 to 2009.
+This repo provides an analysis to investigate into the missing values in the data set pertaining to penguins from 2007 to 2009.
 It provides an in-depth analysis of the missing values in the data set along with employing simulated methods to understand the various types of missingness in the data.

 These findings illustrate the trade-offs between simplicity and accuracy in managing missing data, emphasizing the benefits of approaches such as multiple imputation in capturing variability.